-The curriculum is designed to develop fundamental knowledge in the chemical engineering core areas (thermodynamics, transport and kinetics), while research opportunities are available in advanced materials, catalysis, biotechnology, functional interfaces, electrochemistry and theory and simulation through faculty-run research groups.
+The curriculum is designed to develop fundamental knowledge in the chemical engineering core areas (thermodynamics, transport and kinetics), while research opportunities are available in advanced materials, catalysis and electrocatalysis, batteries, biological and medical systems, computational fluid dynamics, functional interfaces, optical materials and theory, simulations and artificial intelligence through faculty-run research groups.

 Successful completion of an MS degree in chemical engineering typically leads to high-level professional positions or continuing on to a PhD degree.
-Recent graduates from the MS program currently hold positions places like Northrop Grumman, St. Gobain, IBM, GlobalFoundries, Exxon-Mobil, 3M, and Stanford University.
+Recent graduates from the MS program currently hold positions places like Northrop Grumman, St. Gobain, IBM, ExxonMobil, 3M, and Stanford University.

 Students pursuing the thesis-based MS degree are expected to earn 30 credit hours, with at least 18 credit hours from graduate level coursework.
 Students who choose this option must also satisfactorily complete their master’s thesis and pass an oral defense.
 Most students complete the Plan A program in two years.